CrustyBarnacle/configure-ubuntu-host/README.md

 My dotfiles are scripts (mostly?).
 A few scripts to set up your new Ubuntu-based desktop installation.
+ToDo: add some useful aliases and a proper dotfiles (~/.config) backup.

 The scripts will install and configure the following:

 ## `01_install-setup.sh`